 Step 1: Locate the unresponsive app in the Dock and right click on its icon.

 Step 2: A contextual menu will open.
+Press and hold the Option key.
+The word Quit will change to Force Quit.
 Choose Force Quit to close the app.

 How to force quit Mac app using Finder